kagisearch/kagi-docs/kagi/src/getting-started/faqs.md

 ## How do Kagi's features compare to other search engines?

 Kagi has [key features](../why-kagi/kagi-vs-competition.md) you won't find in other search engines.

-## How do I get help with Kagi?

-Beyond using this knowledge base, you have several options:

-- We have a [feedback forum](https://kagifeedback.org) for bug reports and feature requests.
-- We have a [Discord server](https://kagi.com/discord) where you can provide general feedback and directly communicate with our community.
-- You can email [support@kagi.com](mailto:support@kagi.com) for help.
-Before emailing, please see if your issue has been addressed on this knowledge base or the [feedback forum](https://kagifeedback.org).